xinbenlv/siyuanren/README.md

   * PROJECT_DOMAIN give it your domain name, PROJECT_HOSTNAME give it your host name.
 5. Run NPM install in local folder. npm install

+### Additionally, how to set up authentication
+Remember to set up callback URL in auth-provider, for example twitter and facebook

 ## Style Guide
 * [json](http://google-styleguide.googlecode.com/svn/trunk/jsoncstyleguide.xml)